Krassnig/CodeDraw/README.md

 Read the [introduction to CodeDraw](https://github.com/Krassnig/CodeDraw/blob/master/INTRODUCTION.md) for a beginners guide to CodeDraw.

-The javadoc for CodeDraw can be found [here](https://krassnig.github.io/CodeDrawJavaDoc/).
+The JavaDoc for CodeDraw can be found [here](https://krassnig.github.io/CodeDrawJavaDoc/).

 For a C# version of CodeDraw go to the [CodeDrawProject repository](https://github.com/Krassnig/CodeDrawProject).